lesterchan/wp-showhide/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.04
+* NEW: Added aria-hidden and aria-expanded to elements

 ### Version 1.03
 * NEW: Added `.sh-link` and `.sh-content` as a standard class name on top of the type specific class name.